mattyschell/cscl-subaddress-matched/README.md

 ## 1. Load the cscl.subaddress table into a database schema

 This source table is registered with the ESRI geodatabase but is non-spatial with no archiving, no editor tracking, and no daily editing.
-A versioned view exists in some environments.
+A versioned view with SQL access exists in some environments.

 Load as a table named SUBADDRESS.
-Arcatalog table to table takes roughly 30 minutes.
+Arcatalog table-to-table takes roughly 30 minutes.

 ## 2. Load the melissa_geocoded_addresses.csv in the same schema